trsiam/Calculator/README.md

-# Calculator
 🧮 Terminal-Based Python Calculator

-A simple interactive command-line calculator built in Python that performs basic arithmetic operations with user-friendly prompts and error handling.
+A simple yet powerful command-line calculator built with Python that performs core arithmetic operations with a clean interface, strong error handling, and an interactive terminal experience.

-***✨ Key Features
+🌟✨ KEY FEATURES
+➕ Powerful Addition

--➕ Addition of multiple numbers in a single input
+➤ Add multiple numbers in a single input for faster calculations

--➖ Subtraction with step-by-step number handling
+➖ Step-by-Step Subtraction

+➤ Performs subtraction sequentially, ensuring logical and clear results

+✖️ Multi-Value Multiplication

--✖️ Multiplication of multiple values
+➤ Multiply any number of values at once

+➗ Clean Division Output

--➗ Division with rounding for clean output
+➤ Division results are rounded for neat and readable output

+❌ Robust Error Handling

--❌ Graceful handling of invalid inputs
+➤ Gracefully handles invalid or non-numeric inputs

+🎨 Enhanced Terminal UX

--🎨 Colored error messages for better UX
+➤ Color-coded error messages for better visibility and user experience

+🔁 Continuous Operation

--🔁 Continuous operation until the user exits
+➤ Calculator keeps running until the user explicitly exits

+🖥️ ASCII-Style Interface

--🖥️ ASCII-style calculator interface in the terminal
+➤ Classic calculator-like layout rendered directly in the terminal

-***🛠️ Tools & Technologies Used
+🛠️✨ TOOLS & TECHNOLOGIES USED

-Python
+🐍 Python

-termcolor (for colored terminal output)
+🎨 termcolor — colored terminal output

-sys (for clean program exit)
+⚙️ sys — clean program exit handling

-***🎯 Final Note
+🎯 PROJECT OVERVIEW

-This project demonstrates core Python concepts such as functions, loops, recursion, global variables, and input validation, wrapped in an interactive terminal experience.
-It’s ideal for beginners looking to strengthen their understanding of Python fundamentals and CLI-based applications.
+This project is designed to strengthen Python fundamentals such as functions, loops, recursion, input validation, and terminal interaction.
+It’s ideal for beginners who want hands-on experience building real, interactive CLI applications.

+The calculator focuses on usability, clarity, and reliability—making it both a learning tool and a practical utility.

+📽️ Watch the short project demo video below to see it in action.

 📽️ Watch the short project demo video below to see the calculator in action.
 <img width="1920" height="1080" alt="Screenshot (128)" src="https://github.com/user-attachments/assets/9fdd1bc7-289c-43dd-9d55-2f15bda3cf3d" />